spryker/spryker-docs/docs/scos/user/features/202200.0/configurable-product-feature-overview.md

 The availability of a configurable product is based on the selected configuration.

 A customer selects the quantity of a product in a configurator or in a shop.
-If a configurator allows a customer to select a product quantity, it passes the selected quantity to the shop as a parameter.
-Otherwise, it passes the availability as a parameter, and the customer selects the product quantity in the shop.
+If a configurator allows them to select a product quantity, it passes the selected quantity to the shop as a parameter.
+Otherwise, it passes the availability as a parameter, and they select the product quantity in the shop.

 If a configurator does not pass availability, [regular product availability](/docs/marketplace/user/features/{{page.version}}/marketplace-inventory-management-feature-overview.html) is used.

 ### Price calculation in a product configurator

 The price of a configurable product is based on the selected configuration.
 When a customer selects a configuration, the price of the product in the selected configuration is displayed.
-After a customer saves the configuration, the price of the product in the selected configuration is passed to the shop.
+After the customer saves the configuration, the price of the product in the selected configuration is passed to the shop.
 The customer is redirected back to the shop where they can purchase the product for the price.

 If a price is not provided by the configurator, [a regular product price](/docs/scos/user/features/{{page.version}}/prices-feature-overview/prices-feature-overview.html) is used.